supplement Phenylalanine benefit and side effects, risk, danger - The role of phenylalanine in health

 A. Twelve grams of tyrosine is an extremely high dose.
 Side effects could include irritability, anxiety, heart irregularities and perhaps, over the long run, tyrosine could have a pro oxidant effect on certain brain cells, but this is just a hypothesis.
 Tyrosine seems to be more effective in those whose depression is due to low dopamine levels.
 It's probably best to not use one particular nutrient to treat depression for prolonged periods but to alternate different ones such as St. John's wort, SAMe, 5-HTP, etc.

 Q. Why is it so hard to get l-tyrosine, phenylalanine, and others in smaller doses?
 Everyone talks about the 500 mgs doses, I personally do much better with the low doses.
-Is it possible that lot of people would do better with the lower doses, as you talk about in your Mind Boosters book?

 A. It seems that the public thinks higher doses are better, and manufacturers respond to this by selling higher dose products, worried that other companies may grab a larger share of the market by selling higher dosage nutrients.
 Since each person is unique in their requirement, it is okay to open capsules of tyrosine or other nutrients and herbs and take a portion.